-The Board may by Special Resolution remove a Committee or Panel Member and appoint a replacement for any person removed.
-Special care must be taken when removing a Committee or Panel Member when the Committee or Panel on which the person sits is in the process of considering a matter.
-If a member of Panel resigns or is otherwise unable to continue after a hearing has commenced but before a decision has been reached under s.
-39(1) or 39(2) of the HPA, proceedings must not be halted, and the remaining Panel members may proceed.
-The chair of the Committee may appoint a replacement if the proposed appointee agrees to the appointment.
+The Board may by Special Resolution remove a Committee or Panel member and appoint a replacement for any person removed.
+Special care must be taken when removing a Committee or Panel member when the Committee or a Panel on which the person sits is in the process of considering a matter.